tjana17/tjana17/README.md

 ## 🔭 Current Focus:
-Working with Cognetik Labs Inc., USA, developing innovative iOS solutions.
+Working with Cognetik Labs Inc., USA, developing innovative iOS solutions.<br/>
 Open to freelance collaborations — feel free to reach out via <a href="mailto:tjana17@gmail.com">email</a>.

+## 💬 Let's Connect:
+I’m always happy to discuss mobile development, architecture patterns, or best practices in app design.<br/>
+Check out my <a href="https://tjana17.github.io/portfolio/" target="_blank">Portfolio</a> for recent work.

 <!--
 **tjana17/tjana17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.